senacor/code-and-play-full-stack/tasks/tasks.md

 ### 5.3 Add more attributes to a message

 Extend the message model and create a component to show a message.
+Use a Bootstrap panel (https://www.w3schools.com/bootstrap/bootstrap_panels.asp) to layout a message.
-Use @Input to pass the message to the message component
+Use @Input to pass the message to the message component.

     ng generate component messages/message